-- name task name - project task project - handler code entry-point/handler name - params input parameters (dict) - hyper_params dictionary of hyper parameters and list values, each hyper param holds a list of values, the run will be executed for every parameter combination (GridSearch) - param_file a csv file with parameter combinations, first row hold the parameter names, following rows hold param values - selector selection criteria for hyper params e.g. "max.accuracy" - hyper_param_options hyper parameter options, see: HyperParamOptions - inputs dictionary of input objects + optional paths (if path is omitted the path will be the in_path/key) - outputs dictionary of input objects + optional paths (if path is omitted the path will be the out_path/key) - in_path default input path/url (prefix) for inputs - out_path default output path/url (prefix) for artifacts - artifact_path default artifact output path - secrets extra secrets specs, will be injected into the runtime e.g. ['file=<filename>', 'env=ENV_KEY1,ENV_KEY2'] - base task instance to use as a base instead of a fresh new task instance alias of mlrun.platforms.iguazio.Mount mlrun.platforms.auto_mount(pvc_name=", volume_mount_path=", volume_name=None) choose the mount based on env variables and params
+- name task name - project task project - handler code entry-point/handler name - params input parameters (dict) - hyper_params dictionary of hyper parameters and list values, each hyper param holds a list of values, the run will be executed for every parameter combination (GridSearch) - param_file a csv file with parameter combinations, first row hold the parameter names, following rows hold param values - selector selection criteria for hyper params e.g. "max.accuracy" - hyper_param_options hyper parameter options, see: HyperParamOptions - inputs dictionary of input objects + optional paths (if path is omitted the path will be the in_path/key) - outputs dictionary of input objects + optional paths (if path is omitted the path will be the out_path/key) - in_path default input path/url (prefix) for inputs - out_path default output path/url (prefix) for artifacts - artifact_path default artifact output path - secrets extra secrets specs, will be injected into the runtime e.g. ['file=<filename>', 'env=ENV_KEY1,ENV_KEY2'] - base task instance to use as a base instead of a fresh new task instance - returns List of log hints configurations for how to log the returning values from the handler's run (as artifacts or results).
+The list's length must be equal to the amount of returning objects.
+A log hint may be given as: - A string of the key to use to log the returning value as result or as an artifact.
+To specify The artifact type, it is possible to pass a string in the following structure: "<key>: <type>".
+Available artifact types can be seen in mlrun.
+ArtifactType.
+If no artifact type is specified, the object's default artifact type will be used. - A dictionary of configurations to use when logging.
+Further info per object type and artifact type can be given there.
+The artifact key must appear in the dictionary as "key": "the_key".

-17.10 mlrun.platforms
+20.10 mlrun.platforms

-'''

-mlrun.platforms.VolumeMount

-'''

-$volume\ will\ be\ selected\ by\ the\ following\ order:\ -\ k8s\ PVC\ volume\ when\ both\ pvc_name\ and\ volume_mount_path$ $are\ set\ -\ k8s\ PVC\ volume\ when\ env\ var\ is\ set:\ MLRUN_PVC_MOUNT=<pvc-name>:<mount-path>\ -\ k8s$ mlrun.platforms.mount_configmap(configmap_name, mount_path, volume_name='configmap', items=None)
+mlrun.platforms.VolumeMount alias of mlrun.platforms.iguazio.Mount mlrun.platforms.auto_mount(pvc_name=", volume_mount_path=", volume_name=None) choose the mount based on env variables and params volume will be selected by the following order: - k8s PVC volume when both pvc_name and volume_mount_path are set - k8s PVC volume when env var is set: MLRUN_PVC_MOUNT=<pvc-name>:<mount-path> - k8s PVC volume if it's configured as the auto mount type - iguazio v3io volume when V3IO_ACCESS_KEY and V3IO USERNAME env vars are set mlrun.platforms.mount_configmap(configmap_name, mount_path, volume_name='configmap', items=None)